+- Tell me about yourself.

-- Why do you want to teach? - What gives you the most satisfaction as a teacher? - Why do you want to teach in this district or community? - What is/are the most important characteristic(s) of the successful teacher? - What do you expect of your students? - What is the most important contribution you can make to your students? - Do you accept the responsibility of being a good example? - What can you contribute to the profession? - Tell me about your personal background. - What are your hobbies and interests? - What are your professional plans or goals? - What is your philosophy of education? - Why do you think you will be a successful teacher? - What are your strongest traits?
-Your weakest traits? - Why should we employ you? - How would you prefer to be evaluated? - What is your attitude toward extra-duty activities? - Are you willing to teach at any school in the district? - What do you believe to be the greatest problem facing American public education? - What is your impression of today's youth? - What information do you have about the district? - Where do you hope to be in 5 (10) years?
+- Why do you want to teach?

+- What gives you the most satisfaction as a teacher?

+- Why do you want to teach in this district or community?

+- What is/are the most important characteristic(s) of the successful teacher?

+- What do you expect of your students?

+- What is the most important contribution you can make to your students?

+- Do you accept the responsibility of being a good example?

+- What can you contribute to the profession?

+- Tell me about your personal background.

+- What are your hobbies and interests?

+- What are your professional plans or goals?

+- What is your philosophy of education?

+- Why do you think you will be a successful teacher?

+- What are your strongest traits?
+Your weakest traits?

+- Why should we employ you? - What is your attitude toward extra-duty activities? - Are you willing to teach at any school in the district? - What do you believe to be the greatest problem facing American public education? - What is your impression of youth in today's world? - What information do you have about the district? - What would your students' parents say about you? - What are two accomplishments you are proud of at this time?